cdapio/cdap/cdap-docs/tracker-manual/source/index.rst

 **Audit Log**

-The *Audit Log* tab shows each record in the *_auditLog* dataset that has been created for that particular entity, displayed in reverse chronological order.
+The *Audit Log* tab shows each record in the *_auditLog* dataset that has been created for that particular entityType, displayed in reverse chronological order.
 Because of how datasets work in CDAP, reading and writing from a flow or service to a dataset shows an access of "UNKNOWN" rather than indicating if it was read or write access.
 This will be addressed in a future release.